 The 2019 Board of Directors is a team of industry leaders who have been nominated and elected to serve.
-They are dedicated volunteer leaders who bring diverse points of view and drive the strategic direction of APICS and ASCM.
+They are dedicated volunteer leaders who bring diverse points of view and drive ASCM's strategic direction.

 Keith Connolly is vice president of AT&T Entertainment Group Supply Chain.
 He is responsible for sourcing; inventory planning; forward and reverse logistics; and quality control for consumer products such as mobile devices, tablets, wearables, home automation equipment and set-top boxes.
 Connolly leads strategic sourcing for commodities including contact centers, professional services, office products and real estate.
 He is also in charge of corporate travel and supply chain systems.
 Connolly holds an MBA from San Jose State University, a master’s degree in science in telecommunications management from Golden Gate University, and a bachelor’s degree in purchasing and materials management from Arizona State University.
 He is a member of the University of Texas at Dallas Supply Chain Management Industry Advisory Board and a board member of the Dallas/Fort Worth Minority Supplier Development Council.